JamesSkemp/words/content/post/converting-from-subversion-to-git-on-windows.md

 +++
-title = "Converting from Subversion to Git on Windows" summary = "Windows Git support sucks.
+title = "Converting from Subversion to Git on Windows" description = "Windows Git support sucks.
 Here's what I ended up doing over the course of a couple hours." draft = false comments = true date = "2013-02-09T10:21:00-06:00"